mattyoung101/tamara/papers/slides/emesent_presentation.typ

 - TaMaRa: Automated triple modular redundancy EDA flow for Yosys
 - Fully integrated into Yosys suite
 - Takes any circuit, helps to prevent it from experiencing SEUs by adding TMR
-- Netlist-driven algorithm based on Johnson's work @Johnson2010 (TODO NOT TRUE)
+- Synthesises netlist-driven approaches @Beltrame2015 @Johnson2010 with design-level approaches @Kulis2017
 - *Key goal:* "Click a button" and have any circuit run in space/in high reliability environments!

 _I'd like to extend my gratitude to N. Engelhardt of YosysHQ, the team at Sandia National Laboratories, and my